ECMA-262-3 in detail. Chapter 5. Functions.

 AO(bar FD or anonymous FE).[[Prototype]] -> yes - 10

-And absolutely the same situation we can see in SpiderMonkey in case of special object of a named FE.
-This special object (by the standard) is usual object — “as if by expression new Object()”, and accordingly it should be inherited from Object.prototype, what exactly we see in SpiderMonkey implementation (up to version 1.7).
-Other implementations (including new TraceMonkey) do not set a prototype for that special object:
+And we can see absolutely the same situation in older SpiderMonkey versions (before ES5) in case of special object of a named FE.
+This special object (by the standard) is a normal object“as if by expression new Object(), and accordingly it should be inherited from Object.prototype, what is exactly what can be seen in SpiderMonkey implementation (but only up to version 1.7).
+Other implementations (including newer versions of SpiderMonkey) do not set a prototype for that special object:

 function foo() {